AMasoudKaveh/x-ui-reseller-panel/README.md

 8
 ```

-The frontend will be rebuilt and the required services restarted.
+This rebuilds the frontend and restarts the required services.

 ---

-# Updating
+# Updating from GitHub

-To update an installed panel from GitHub:
+Because the repository is public, installed servers can update directly from GitHub without SSH keys or Deploy Keys.

+Run:

 ```bash
 xui-panel